The Androgynous Strain 3

 "I don't look like the model in the magazine." said one girl.

 "Of course not.
-She's a grown woman and you're a teen girl." said her mother.
+She's a grown woman and you're a teen girl." said

 The teen pointed to the article about the model.